 Company names should not cause offence (e.g. it should not contain swear words or discriminatory connotations, etc.).

-Words in company names which are considered ‘sensitive’ will require supporting evidence to allow them to be used.
-A full list of sensitive words is maintained by Companies House.
-These require the prior approval of the Secretary of State to use in a company name.
+Words that are considered ‘sensitive’ will require supporting evidence if they are to be included in a company name.
+The full list of sensitive words is maintained by Companies House.
+The Secretary of State must approve the use of any sensitive words in a company name.
 This rule is designed to ensure that a certain name does not mislead or harm the public, for example if it:

 - suggests business pre-eminence, a particular status, or a specific function, e.g. names that include ‘British’, ‘Institute’ or ‘Tribunal’.

 - implies a connection with the UK government, a devolved administration or a local or specified public authority.